Faculty & Staff

 Professional Publications & Contributions

 Professor Chu has written on a number of subjects ranging from the treatment of dissent in seventeenth-century Massachusetts to the Chinese Exclusion Act.
-He currently is completing a manuscript on the economic impact of the American Revolution during the period of the Articles of Confederation.
+He, with Maryann Brink, currently is working on a book-length project on separatist movements in the trans-Appalachian West during the Early American Republic.
 He has also published on the teaching of American history in K-12 settings.
-Additionally, he has received fellowships from the National Endowment for the Humanities, American Antiquarian Society, and the Library Company of Philadelphia.
+Additionally, he has received fellowships from the National Endowment for the Humanities, American Antiquarian Society, the Library Company of Philadelphia, Filson Historical Society of Louisville, KY, and the Kentucky Historical Society.
+He serves as Editor of the New England Quarterly.

 Outside the university, he has been actively involved in the teaching of American history in schools and various public history activities.
-A participant in numerous Teaching American History grants, he also has served as chair of the test development committees of the Advanced Placement U.S. History and College Level Equivalent examinations.
-In June 2013, he will become the Chief Reader of the Advanced Placement History Exam.
-He also has been recently elected to the Council of the Colonial Society of Massachusetts.
+A participant in numerous Teaching American History grants, he also has served as chair of the test development committees of the Advanced Placement U.S. History and College Level Equivalent examinations and as chief reader of the APUS history exam.